tombarron/pocketmanilakube/README.md

     babel.cfg  contrib     devstack          etc  LICENSE      manila                 playbooks        README.rst  requirements.txt  setup.py   tools
     vagrant@ubuntu-devstack:~$

-After modifying manila source code, run **sudo systemctl restart devstack@m\*** on the devstack VM to run with your changes.
+On the VM, you can modify the manila source code at /opt/stack/manila or cherry-pick pending reviews, etc.  Run **sudo systemctl restart devstack@m\*** on the devstack VM to run with your changes.

+If you need to tear down the devstack VM itself and rebuild you can run **ansible-playbook redeploy-devstack-vm.yml**.

 ## Pre-requisites

 To run these playbooks as is you need to be able to ssh to target machines as a regular, non-root user with passwordless sudo privileges.
 This is the *regular_user* defined in inventory.yml for each target host defined there, and may or may not be the same as the user running the playbook.
 (To run the bootstrap the user running the playbook must be able to ssh to the target, of course, and will need to be able to sudo on the target, but does not need to be in wheel group, etc.)

 This user can be set up by running